-If you have the time, I honestly would set aside the best part of an entire day to explore Taronga Zoo.
+If you have the time, I honestly would set aside the best part of an entire day to explore the zoo.
 From gorillas to seals and everything else in between, you’ll never be left wanting more from Taronga Zoo.
 From the entrance, the very first exhibition you’ll see is the most iconic animal in Australia, the Koala bears.

-Throughout the day, keepers will host talks and shows with the animals to give you a closer insight into what Taronga Zoo has on offer and to learn about the incredible animals they have on-site.
+Throughout the day, keepers will host talks and shows with the animals to give you a closer insight into what this zoo has on offer and to learn about the incredible animals they have on-site.
 A favorite of mine is the seal show which is usually on at around 2:00 pm every day.